-Many books and articles, mostly scientific, have been written about Dinosaurs.
-This leaflet deals with but a few of these creatures, selected from those displayed in the Dinosaur Halls of the Museum.
+Many books and many articles, mostly scientific, have been written about Dinosaurs, this leaflet deals only with a few of them, those displayed in the Hall of Dinosaurs.

-On the right and left of the entrance of the Cretaceous Hall are two good-sized, lightly but powerfully built, flesh-eating dinosaurs known to science as Gorgosaurus.
-As shown by their build and hollow bones, they were doubtless swift and fierce and preyed upon their smaller, feebler fellows, as Lions and Tigers to-day prey upon Zebra, Antelope, and Deer.
-The big, strong hind legs, with a stride of ten to fifteen feet, carried them swiftly over the ground, and their great claws were fitted for holding and tearing their prey The diminutive fore legs, also armed with sharp claws, helped to tear up their food.
+On the right and left of the entrance are two good-sized, lightly but powerfully built, flesh-eating dinosaurs known to science as Gorgosaurus.
+As shown by their build and hollow bones, they were doubtless swift and fierce and preyed upon their smaller, feebler fellows as Lions and Tigers to-day prey upon, Zebra, Antelope, and Deer.
+The big, strong hind legs, with a stride of ten to fifteen feet, carried them swiftly over the ground, and their great claws were fitted for holding and tearing their prey.
+The diminutive fore legs, also armed with sharp claws, helped to tear up their food.